Agroforestry

 Production

-The United States contains roughly 750 million acres of forested land, and almost 430 million acres, or 60 percent, of that land is privately owned.
-Those privately owned forests supply over 90 percent of the wood harvested in the United States for the construction of homes and the manufacturing of furniture, paper and other wood products.
-Federal forests supply only 2 percent of the wood used by the forest products industry.
+The United States contains roughly 800 million acres of forested land, and over 50 percent, nearly 445 million acres, of that land is privately owned (National Association of State Foresters).
+Those privately owned forests supply around 90 percent of the wood harvested in the United States for the construction of homes and the manufacturing of furniture, paper and other wood products (USDA Forest Service).

-Production by all product types and a through overview of those markets is best reviewed by accessing U.S. Forest Products Anneal Market Review and Prospects, Forest Products Laboratory, Forest Service, USDA, 2016.
+Production by all product types and a through overview of those markets is best reviewed by accessing U.S. Forest Products Anneal Market Review and Prospects 2015 – 2021.

 Management